Bill Quinn

-William Tyrell Quinn (May 6, 1912 – April 29, 1994) was an American film actor.
+William Tyrell Quinn (May 6, 1912 – April 29, 1994) was an American character actor of film and television.

 Early years

 Quinn was born on May 6, 1912, in New York City.
 His father, Edward Quinn, was a supervisor in the United States Shipping Board's copying department.
 His mother, Lillian Tyrrell, was an actress in films and a chorus girl on Broadway.
 He performed with his older brothers in a children's act in vaudeville.